cesarhcq/drwatson/README.md

 - [x] Rosserial: [Package for Arduino - Real Robot](http://wiki.ros.org/rosserial).

-## Steps to create the GuntherBOT based on ROS and Gazebo Simulator

 ### The first step

- Watson UVC Robot is based on Package the contains a C++ parser for the Unified Robot Description Format (URDF), which is an XML format for representing a robot model.
+ W-UVC Robot is based on Package the contains a C++ parser for the Unified Robot Description Format (URDF), which is an XML format for representing a robot model.
 The code API of the parser has been through our review process and will remain backwards compatible in future releases.
 (See more in: [URDF](http://wiki.ros.org/urdf)).

 ### The robot model is based on Arlo Platform with Differential drive.